larseggert/bcp45bis/draft-eggert-bcp45bis.md

 The IETF discussion list is meant for discussions for which a more appropriate list does not exist, such as discussions that do not fall within the area of any working group, area or other established list.
-When discussions are started on the IETF discussion list for which such venues do exist, they should be moved there as soon as this is pointed out.
+When discussions are started on the IETF discussion list for which such venues do exist, they should be continued there as soon as this is pointed out.

 When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new